AA2512/CipherSchools-LearnFlow/readme.md

    - `awsSecretAccessKey`: AWS IAM User with Access to S3 bucket Access Key Secret
 4. Run `npm run dev` to start the server.
 5. Vist `http://localhost:3000/` on your browser

+## Future Work

+- Adding Email and Password Based Authentication
+- Shifting Frontend to React.js
+- Shifting the Content Delivery from S3 to CloudFront to ensure cached response
+- Add Edit and Delete Post Routes

 ## Authors